Learn what foods cause cellulite and thigh fat on legs - and have an advanced cellulite treatment at LipoTherapeia

 • Greasy cheeseburgers with soda (fat, sugar, carbs) - with lighter, home-made, low-fat meat burgers being a much better option

-• BPA-packaged food, such as ANY tinned drink (beer, soda, “energy” drinks, horrible wine in a box or abominable wine in a can), olive oil in a tin, and ANY canned food (tomato sauce, tuna, baked beans etc).
+• BPA-packaged food, such as ANY tinned drink (beer, soda, “energy” drinks, horrible wine in a box or abominable wines in a can), olive oil in a tin, and ANY canned food (tomato sauce, tuna, baked beans etc).
 Fresh is best - or at least prefer a glass jar/bottle variety.

 What foods cause thigh fat?
 What causes cellulite on the legs?